0cjs/sedoc/8bit/msx/README.md

 - `SOUNDIN` unconnected on Casio PV-7, General PCT-50, Hitachi MB-H1,
   Victor HC-30, Yamaha SX-100, all Korean machines.

+### Expansion Bus Pinouts

+There are various expansion bus pinouts, but 1-slot MSX systems often have a [2×25 shrouded connector with the same signals as a slot][mw exp].
+(The shroud may have the standard single key or may have two keys.)
+It varies from model to model even signal numbers or odd signal numbers are on the key side.
+The bottom of that page also lists some other more customised expansion bus formats.

 Optional Peripherals
 --------------------